 Additional evidence points to the same effect occurring nationally.
 In response to large increases in provision of the medical OST fix for high-risk opioid use, over decades –

-In Kentucky, a worsening Hepatitis C outbreak is attributed to high-risk opioid use, by injection –
+a worsening Hepatitis C outbreak is attributed to high-risk opioid use, by injection –

 Constituting a measure of worsening high-risk opioid use despite steady, significant increases in provision of the medical treatment fix for high-risk opioid use.